kinsys-git/maelo-arch-install-kde/README.md

 # maelo-arch-install-kde

+CURRENTLY TESTING, SUBJECT TO CHANGE OR FLAT OUT NOT WORK

 Personalized Arch install script, heavily borrowing from https://github.com/i3-Arch/Arch-Installer

 If you want a generalized arch installer, that one is still better.
 This one will install my personalized KDE interface.